I’m quiet and shy.

 When we’re shy, we keep to ourselves.
 But that doesn’t necessarily mean we’re not confident with who we are and what we do.
 We know that we’re shy; we know ourselves to some degree.
 When we shy away from people, chances are we go and do what we like and what we’re good at.
 For me, it’s writing and playing video games.

 Sometimes it’s normal to feel shy.
-Sometimes being shy is a part of who we are.
-But if we hold back words all time and let others speak for us, we might as well be a doormat.
+But sometimes being shy is a part of who we are.

 Are you shy?
 What happens when you talk to shy or quiet people?